ilanali04/CS-4348-Project-1--IRA210000/devlog.md

 - I was not able to conduct testing on the parts that I completed today and will need to do that tomorrow
 - The coding although challenging was fun to do and I enjoyed the challenges I faced today
 - Next session I would like to work on the integration of the driver and if possible I would like to test the code written today

+### Session 2 Start: 10-16-2025 8:08PM
+a) Thoughts so far
+- I believe that my logger and encryptor will work from the last session
+- I have the final part remaining which is the driver
+- After finishing the driver I can move forward with the testing
+- In between session I was working on the logger/encryptor and changed a few things

+b) Plan for this session
+- Finish up the driver and test along the way to see if the logger and encryptor are working as intended
+- If I am able to finish all of the coding for the driver I can do a full end to end testing